exldna/wind_force/readme.md

 ### Backend

 #### _path_

 `components/backend/*`

 #### Description

 The core of the application.
-Contains all the logic related to it and provides a gRPC interfasce.
+Contains all the logic related to it and provides a gRPC interface.

 The backend logic is divided into domains called services.
 Services are connected by Kafka in purpose to keep consistent the backend internal state.